goumi/web/README.md

 # Goumi

-Goumi is a very simple way to sandboxed modular applications.
+Goumi is a very simple way to build modular applications.
 It improves on the `net/http` and tries to be as minimal as possible.
 It is inspired by [KoaJS](http://koajs.com/).

 ## Getting Started